The 2020/21 NCAA college basketball season start date was pushed to Nov. 25, but there will be a season for sure.

-It’s a long haul from the holiday tournaments in Nov/Dec to the grind of the conference schedule in Jan/Feb to the regular-season wrap-up in March.
-After playing up to 31 regular-season games, the 32 conferences play toward the championships with automatic tournament bids, while 36 teams hope they’ve done enough to earn an NCAA Tournament invite.
+Regardless of a global pandemic, it’s a long haul from the season-opening tourneys to the grind of the conference schedule to the regular-season wrap-up in March.
+After playing up to 31 regular-season games, the 32 conferences play for automatic tournament bids while 36 teams hope they’ve done enough to earn an at-large NCAA Tournament invite.

 How can you bet on college basketball games in the US along the way?
-Here’s your complete guide to legal online college basketball betting in the US.
+Here’s your complete guide to legal online college basketball betting in the US including live NCAAB odds from legal online sportsbooks in multiple states.

 With online sportsbooks now operating in several states (and the list of legalized sports betting states growing), you can access a full slate of NCAA basketball games every day in those states.
 The list of sportsbooks currently open is always expanding.
 Most of the apps are compatible with iOS and Android.

 Originally (and still) a major player in daily fantasy sports, DraftKings has transitioned rather seamlessly into real money sports betting in legalized states with its online sportsbook and betting app.
 The DraftKings sportsbook has a huge lineup of pro leagues, international sports and, specifically, college basketball to bet on.
-Under the College Basketball tab you’ll find betting options for:
+Under the College Basketball tab you’ll find:

-Outside of any legal restrictions on betting on college basketball in particular states (for example New Jersey), you’ll find a full slate of daily lines, props and futures on all Division 1 CBB teams.
+Outside of any legal restrictions on betting on college basketball in particular states (for example New Jersey), you’ll find a full slate of daily lines on all Division 1 CBB teams.
 Check the current lines at DraftKings Sportsbook and claim your welcome bonus via the link below:

 Similarly, FanDuel also got its start as a Daily Fantasy Sports powerhouse and transitioned into real money sports betting in the US as individual states legislated.